 If either of the spouses is not heard for a long time, should the divorce be applied?

-If there is proof of the absence of spouse without any information to the other spouse about his whereabouts for a continuous seven years period, a petition should be filed in this regard in the court.
+If there is proof of the absence of one spouse without any information to the other spouse about his whereabouts for a continuous seven years period, a petition should be filed in this regard in the court.

-When the divorced persons can remarry?
+When do divorced persons remarry?

 Depending on the nature of decree, after the expiry of three months from the date of decree if no notice of appeal is received by the person remarrying from the other person.

 What are the costs involved in getting divorce by mutual consent?